Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-ios-test.md

 - **Screen orientation**: it's highly recommended to implement the landscape and portrait modes.
 When implemented, this [functionality](./criteria-ios.html#screen-orientation) must be checked for each page of the application.
 - **Reduce motion** : because visual movements may give rise to problems *(nausea...)* for some people, it's imperative to check the [user settings dealing with animations](./criteria-ios.html#optionA11Y_limiteVisuel).
 - **Reduce transparency** : blurring effects may give rise to sighting difficulties for people having visual impairments.
 These effects can be weakened by the system thanks to an [accessibility option](./criteria-ios.html#optionA11Y_reductionTransparence) that must be checked in every page it occurs.
+- **Dark mode** : the result of this *iOS 13 new feature* must be checked out to ensure the conformity of the different color contrasts: the [increase contrast](./criteria-ios.html#optionA11Y_contraste) accessibility option must also be verified in this context.

 Besides these basic criteria, there are also fundamental requirements for an accessible application:
 - [Dynamic Type](#DynamicType)